BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ![ec2 instances per cluster](/images/posts/2020-12-08-three-years-running-kubernetes/ec2-instances-per-cluster.gif)

 Your accounts are not “linked” to each other in terms of Spot reclaims.
+Having resources in the same region with different accounts creates a relationship itself that we had never though about.
-Launching on-demand instances on one account triggered reclaims on our other accounts in the same region.
+In this case, launching on-demand instances on one account triggered reclaims on our other accounts in the same region.

 #### On-demand fallback